taoc-108/BMI/README.md

 5. Java

 It future, i will create the next version of BMI which is connected through database.
+Task of future, to be accomplished:
+> login page
+> login page
+> sign in
+> sign up
+> record data into database
+> delete data into database
+> updata data into database
+That's all, for now.

 NERD TODAY, BOSS TOMMORROW.
 XX
 KY